PoemaIX/KSKB-IX/docs/index-en.md

 ## Join

-1. Join via VM
+1. Join via VM (If you don't have a Network PoP in Taiwan)
-2. Join via tunnel
+2. Join via tunnel (If you have a Network PoP in Taiwan already)

 Each Point of Presence (PoP) has its own management rules.
 Please refer to the [PoP List](/PoP-List-en/)